Energy label for tyres

 - Tyres with a nominal diameter ≤254 mm or ≥635 mm

-- Tyres fitted with an auxiliary device (e.g. studs or spikes) to improve traction, i.e. the force by which a vehicle is accelerated.
+- Tyres fitted with an auxiliary device to improve traction, e.g. studs or spikes

 What does the label look like?

-- The tyre's classification into the colour-coded energy efficiency categories A to G, based on the rolling resistance.
+- The tyre's classification into the colour-coded energy efficiency categories A to E, based on the rolling resistance.

-- The tyre’s classification into wet traction categories A to G to indicate its level of grip on wet roads.
+- The tyre’s classification into wet traction categories A to E to indicate its level of grip on wet roads.

-- The tyre’s classification based on sound waves, supplemented by the indication of the decibel level for external rolling noise.
+- The tyre’s classification A to C, supplemented by the indication of the decibel level for external rolling noise.

 Measurement criteria and implementation